 Recent papers, preprints, and work in progress

-- Recchia, G., Mangat, C., Nyachhyon, J., Sharma, M., Canavan, C., Epstein-Gross, D., and Abdulbari, M. (in prep.)
-Automation bias: A challenge for scalable oversight.
+- Recchia, G., Mangat, C. S., Nyachhyon, J., Sharma, M., Canavan, C., Epstein-Gross, D., & Abdulbari, M. (2026).
+Confirmation Bias: A Challenge for Scalable Oversight.
+Proceedings of the AAAI Conference on Artificial Intelligence, 40(44), 37877-37886. https://doi.org/10.1609/aaai.v40i44.41124.
 Presents results of two sandwiching-like experiments intended to establish baselines for simple approaches.
+Link to extended arXiv version.

 - Phan, L., Gatti, A., Han, Z., Li, N., Hu, J., Zhang, H., ... & Verbeken, B. (2025).
 Humanity's Last Exam. arXiv:2501.14249.
 Link.
 Co-author on account of contributing question(s) that were selected for the dataset.